American composer born 28 March 1930 in Ann Arbor, Michigan; died 3 March 2014 in New York City.

 - elec The Max Anecdote for voice and tape or piano (1991), 25 mn

-- elec Tract voice, pre-recorded orchestra and optional string trio (1992), 27 mn
+- elec Tract for voice, pre-recorded orchestra and optional string trio (1992), 27 mn

 - elec stage Now Eleanor's Idea opera: solo voice and pre-recorded orchestra (1993), 1 h 30 mn